nih0n/nih0n.github.io/content/posts/asp-net-sessions-internals.md

 services.AddDataProtection(); // This one adds IDataProtectionProvider to the DI container
 ```

-- The `ISessionStore` to persist the session
+- The `ISessionStore` to persist the session.
-- The `IDataProtectionProvider` to encrypt the cookie
+- The `IDataProtectionProvider` to encrypt the cookie.

 We use `.AddDistributedMemoryCache()` to configure services needed to store the session data